-iv Corporate opportunity

-Personnel must not use information gained from employment with the Group, or take advantage of a corporate opportunity properly belonging to a Group company, to secure a personal gain or benefit (or to benefit any close relative or person with whom they are involved in an intimate relationship), without first obtaining written approval from their supervisor or manager.

-Particular care must be taken where a person has access to material, non-public 'inside information' relevant to the price of Ferroglobe's shares, bonds or other securities.
-See 'Insider dealing and market abuse' below for further details.
+IV.
+Corporate opportunity Personnel must not use information gained from employment with the Group, or take advantage of a corporate opportunity properly belonging to a Group company, to secure a personal gain or benefit (or to benefit any close relative or person with whom they are involved in an intimate relationship), without first obtaining written approval according to Ferroglobe's Conflicts of Interest Policy.
+Particular care must be taken where a person has access to material, nonpublic "inside information" relevant to the price of Ferroglobe's shares, bonds or other securities.
+See "Insider dealing and market abuse" below for further details.